Flugplatz/blog/content/posts/adjusted_t-stat.md

     return t
 {{< /highlight >}}

-We can see the effect of the adjustment in the scatterplot below.
-This is taken from some walk forward testing of a trading strategy.
+To evaluate the effects of the adjustment we calculate the naive t-stat and the adjusted version on some timeseries forecast signal returns taken a walk forward evaluation.
+The results are shown in the scatterplot below, we can see that the t-stat is adjusted downward as expected.

 ![Adjustment](/blog/images/adj_t_stat.png)